Ingredients

 Instructions

-Chop the pear into small cubes and place into acidulated water (water that has a few drops of vinegar or lemon juice in it).
+Chop the pear into small cubes and place into bowl with D’Anjou Pear Vinegar (toss to coat).
 Finely chop the onion and set aside.
 Same with the pancetta.

 Put the salted pasta water on to boil.